FileFighter/ClientSetup/README.md

 ```

 This will check if new versions of the different services are available and will apply the updates.
-Depending on the configuration the update will either use the current stable version (recommended) or the newest latest version (experimental).
+Depending on the configuration the update will either use the current stable version (recommended), or the newest latest version (experimental).

 In case you are using the latest versions you will also need to install [regclient](https://github.com/regclient/regclient/releases).
 Download the right version depending on your operating system and architecture, rename it to 'regctl', make it executable and move it to a folder that is in your path variable.